wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 1 - Exploring DevOps/DEMO 1.2 - ContinuousDeployment/Demo 1.2.md

 > We will now clone the repository on our machine using the clone url we just copied.

-*In a command prompt*, create a new directory for our repository
+*In a command prompt*, create a directory for our repository

 Clone the **PartsUnlimitedMRP** git repository onto your local machine, open your command-line tool and type :